lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Pass AD_2 to the security application.

-If any verification step fails, the Responder MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.
+If any verification step fails, the Initiator MUST send an EDHOC error message back, formatted as defined in {{error}}, and the protocol MUST be discontinued.

 ## EDHOC Message 3 {#m3}